fujiisoup/ASD_scraper/README.md

 # A script to scraping NIST Atomic Spectral Databse.

 ## Copy right
-Please be careful the copy right of the database.
+Please be careful about the copy right of the database.
 I do not recommend to upload the data to anywhere public.

 ## Requirement